-The practice changes will go into effect in mid-July 2024.

-- The settlement is subject to court approval, which is a process that we can expect to take several months or more and will include an opportunity for interested parties to object.
-In large class action settlements like this one, objections are common. - We will move to have litigation about the MLS cooperative compensation Model Rule stayed, or paused, as to NAR pending the settlement approval process. - NAR will also continue to provide updates about the settlement process as it unfolds on competition.realtor.
+- The practice changes will go into effect in mid-July 2024. - The settlement is subject to court approval, which is a process that we can expect to take several months or more and will include an opportunity for interested parties to object.
+In large class action settlements like this one, objections are common. - We will move to have litigation about the MLS cooperative compensation Model Rule stayed, or paused, as to NAR pending the settlement approval process.